linode/terraform-provider-linode/docs/resources/instance.md

   * **NOTE: Disk encryption may not currently be available to all users.**

 * `group` - (Optional, Deprecated) A deprecated property denoting a group label for this Linode.
 We recommend using the `tags` attribute instead.

+* `ipv4` - (Optional) The reserved ipv4 address that the linode will be created with.

 ### Simplified Resource Arguments